 Nobody likes talking to a robot, so don't send out automated invitations.
 Make them personal.
 When you invite someone onto your show, let them know that you want them, not just their popularity.

 This is actually pretty easy to do.

 First of all, make your invitation relevant to them.
 Reference something specific about them that made you reach out to them.
-Mention something they have done that made an impact with you.
+Mention something they've done that made an impact on you.
 That way they know they're not just reading a copy-and-paste invite.

 People love hearing about themselves.
 If you want them to read all the way to your invitation, start off by letting them read about themselves.